DecisionsDev/ruledesigner/README.md

 In the designer, developers can edit and debug Java code and rules alongside each other.
 The key features include auto correction of rules, decision flow control, code-generation wizards, source code control integration, and conflict and redundancy detection.
 Used with Decision Center and Rule Execution Server, Rule Designer completes a collaborative work environment for developers, business users, integrators, and release managers to automate a company's business policies.

 ## Requirements
-For 8.9.2 Release:
- - Eclipse 4.4 Luna Packages
- - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.0 Release:
- - Eclipse 4.7 Oxygen Packages
- - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.1 Release:
- - Eclipse 4.7.3 Oxygen Packages
- - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.2 Release:
-  - Eclipse 4.7.3 Oxygen Packages
-  - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.3 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.4 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.5 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

-For 8.10.5.1 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

 For 8.11.0 Release:
    - Eclipse IDE 2020-06 R (4.16) Modeling Tools Packages